PolarCoasts/RHIB_ADCP_processing/README.md

         - **adcp_beam2earth**: transforms velocities from beam coordinates to Earth coordinates
     - **ClipAirTime**: identifies data collected while RHIB is out of water (based on low correlation and echo intensity) and clips it from the record - **can be run independently**
     - **PlotTrack**: plots the GPS track for the given deployment and colors it by time, if data is collected in/around LeConte Bay it also inserts a map of the bay showing where the data was collected - **can be run independently**
+        - **Draw_LeConteCoastline**: adds coastline to map of GPS track (if data is from LeConte).
+Also includes option to plot 8/28/2023 terminus line.
     - **PlotBeams**: plots raw beam data, user can select beam velocity, correlation, or echo intensity - **can be run independently**
     - **PlotENU**: plots rotated velocities and error velocity - **can be run independently**

+- **LocateFeature**: top level script to display beam data in an interactive figure used to identify features in the time domain of individual beams and locate them in space.
+To be used after processing data.
-- **LoadDeployment**: this function is provided for user convenience, it is not used by RHIBproc.
-It displays a list of processed files in the current directory and the user enters the line number of the desired file to load the data.
+    - **LoadDeployment**: displays a list of processed files in the current directory and the user enters the line number of the desired file to load the data - **can be run independently**
+    - **rhib_earth2beam**: transforms rhib velocity from earth coordinates to beam coordinates for removing from beam velocity
+    - **beamlocations**: uses rhib heading and tilt, beam angles, and depth to calculate the location of each point of beam data
+    - **Draw_LeConteCoastine**: adds LeConte coastline to interactive map (if data is from LeConte).
+Also includes option to plot 8/28/2023 terminus line.

+- Data files:
+    - Alaska_Coast_63360_In: coastline file
+    - LeConteTerminusAug282023: terminus line

 ## How to use RHIB_ADCP_processing